mat-docs/RTA.Site/docs/devguide/tutorials/live/index.md

     * Open the URI in a web browser the the 'http://' scheme and make sure you are communicating with the [Stream Service](../../../services/rta-streamsvc/README.md)
     * Restart ATLAS and try again
     * Check the ATLAS log file (**Tools** &gt; **View Log Folder**), which may explain what the problem is

+    If you _only_ see live data, with no back-fill to the start of the live session, this means that data is not loading from InfluxDB.

 ### Test the session